mathguy-ars/nfl-qb-stats-analysis/README.md

 Included Files

-qb_stats.csv: Contains passing attempts, completions, yards, completion percentage, and touchdowns for Drake Maye and a small group of other quarterbacks (through Week 13 of 2025).
+/data/qb_stats.csv: Contains passing attempts, completions, yards, completion percentage, and touchdowns for Drake Maye and a small group of other quarterbacks (through Week 13 of 2025).

-qb_stats_top5.csv: Contains the same metrics for Drake Maye and the top 5 quarterbacks in the league through Week 13 of the 2025 season.
+/data/qb_stats_top5.csv: Contains the same metrics for Drake Maye and the top 5 quarterbacks in the league through Week 13 of the 2025 season.

 analysis.py: A Python script that loads the datasets, calculates metrics, and outputs a comparison table ranking Drake Maye against both sets of quarterbacks.

+md_stats_notebook.ipynb: A collab notebook containing a modular view of code execution that makes up the analysis.py file. this entire presentation can be run via this notebook.